stt-datacore/website/static/crew/janeway_determined_crew.md

 series: voy
 memory_alpha:
 bigbook_tier: 3
-events: 18
+events: 14
 in_portal:
 published: true
 ---

-First things first; yes, cite her if you can.
-Outside of her mega, Janeway will continue perform well on voyages, shuttles, and weekends for a long time to come, so she is well worth the investment, and stacks up well alongside the rest of the numerous ENG/SEC crew options DB has released recently.
-In particular, she is an almost exact copy of Delta Flyer Torres, down to an identical voyage score.
-Where the other crew cannot match her, however, is collections, where DB has done all of us a tremendous favor and given Janeway the all-important Jury Rigger trait, along with Veteran, should you need it.
+First things first; yes, cite her last star if you haven't.
+Outside of her mega, Janeway will continue to perform well on voyages, shuttles, and weekends for a long time to come.
+She's worth the investment and stacks up well alongside the rest of the numerous ENG/SEC crew DB released in 2019.
+For the price of a single star, she hits on two collections including everybody's favorite Jury Rigger.

-Janeway's events have slowed down considerably over the last year and a half, but two features so far in 2019 give hope that things may be changing there.
-That's good news, because her Survivalist Kirk-like monopoly on ENG for Janeway variants will give her a huge advantage over the field, with a 20% base lead over her only other competition, the good Vice Admiral.
-If you're looking for downsides, Janeway brings nothing to the Gauntlet, and her ship ability makes her little more than a hull-repairing warm body for Skirmishes, but these are trivial compared to everything else she brings to the table.
-She may come from a  [_year she'd like to forget_](https://www.youtube.com/watch?v=CjQ784S2xKg), but Determined Janeway is built for the long haul and will make a lasting impression on your roster.
+If you're coming to her new in a behold, you can expect a fairly complete package.
+A base/event pairing you can set your replicated watch by, bolstered by a bevy of traits tied for the most among Janeway variants, second tier ENG/SEC voyage power, and double collections.
+Considering the plethora of statistically weak Janeways, Determined stands out as one to target if you have too many basic coffees in your inventory.